citizennet/purescript-halogen-select/docs/index.md

 * Leverage the provided features for user interaction, state management, accessibility, and logic
 * Retain complete freedom over the design and aesthetic of your selection component

-!!! tip "For visual learners"
+!!! aside "For visual learners"
     I gave a talk at the Los Angeles PureScript meetup in April 2018 about the approach this library takes.
-It provides lots of additional context.
-The talk starts at **35:18**:
+It provides an overview of our design approach, including advantages and drawbacks, as well as a simple walkthrough of building a dropdown.
+No, the man in the preview isn't me -- that's [Phil Freeman](http://functorial.com/), the designer of the PureScript programming language.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/igWrktC0m7E?rel=0&amp;showinfo=0&amp;start=2119" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>